mcabbott/Tullio.jl/README.md

 * It will try to take a symbolic derivative of the right hand side expression, for use with any of [Tracker](https://github.com/FluxML/Tracker.jl), [Zygote](https://github.com/FluxML/Zygote.jl) or [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
 (Disable with `grad=false`.)

-* If [ForwardDiff](..) is also loaded, the option `grad=Dual` uses that to differentiate the right hand side.
+* The option `grad=Dual` uses instead [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) to differentiate the right hand side.
 This allows for more complicated expressions.

 The expression need not be just one line, for example: